NIHON KOHDEN Life Scope Patient Monitors Struggling The Disruptive Digital Revolution

 NIHON KOHDEN could not solve the communication problem between main unit and modules

-Failure to make a functional measurement data-exchange network meant NIHON KOHDEN was downgraded to be a manufacturer only capable of making configured patient monitors
+Failure to make a functional measurement data-exchange network meant NIHON KOHDEN was downgraded to be a manufacturer only capable of making configured patient monitors.

-An additional 12.1 inch model, the
+An additional 12.1 inch configured model, the

-BSM-5100 series with more universal MULTI sockets were added in September 2002.
+BSM-5100 series (Life Scope A) bedside monitors were added in September 2002.

-In ex-Japan market, it was ludicrous BSM-4100 and BSM-5100 series (left) had to compete against modular IntelliVue MP40/ MP50
+In markets outside Japan, it was ludicrous BSM-4100 and BSM-5100 series (left) had to compete against modular IntelliVue MP40/ MP50

 Date of first introduction and use